Vexed01/Vex-Cogs/docs/system.rst

 **Description**

 Get metrics about the CPU.

+This will show the CPU usage as a percent for each core, and frequency depending on platform.
+It will also show the time spent idle, user and system as well as uptime.

 Platforms: Windows, Linux, Mac OS
 ..
 Note:: CPU frequency is nominal and overall on Windows and Mac OS,